TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ### What a Package Is, and How to Create One

 A package is a single YAML file holding a bundle of related configurations that Home Assistant folds in at startup.
 Packages are optional, but they keep related things together.
+Packages are a core Home Assistant feature; the [packages documentation](https://www.home-assistant.io/docs/configuration/packages/) covers them in full.

 If you have never used packages, switch them on once.
 In `configuration.yaml`, add the `packages:` line (under your existing `homeassistant:` section if you have one):